ddebord3/RobotariumSwarmBots/README.md

 1. Basic Behavoir Test: https://youtu.be/yPNBN1Z8EJ8.
 The following simulation clearly demonstrates the robot's ability to perform basic swarm behavoir (intra-flock collision avoidance, flock centering, and velocity matching) clearly due to the reduced number of obstacles.

-2. Collision Avoidance Test: https://youtu.be/O1DW58kqF9Y.
-This is the current version of the code being run in a simulation where swarms are likely to cross each other paths.
-The resulting video demonstrates the robots ability to avoid one another.
+2. Collision Avoidance Test: https://youtu.be/roOqXZialus.
+This demo shows the ability of the robots to avoid obstacles and other swarms then recover to normal behavoir.

 3. Robotarium Test: https://youtu.be/rFuslhNu4nY.
 This is a test of an earlier version of the code being run on the robots in the robotarium.